hattie913/Ying-Data-Science-Profile/README.md

 Acknowledgements: This dataset was taken from the National Institutes of Health (NIH) website (https://www.nih.gov/, accessed on 11 August 2022) and contains 27,558 photos, including 15,376 uninfected cell images and 15,582 infected cell images.

+# Deep Learning Project 2
+# [Street View Housing Number Digit Recognition]
+### Introduction
+The aim of this project is to predict the number depicted inside the image by using Artificial or Fully Connected Feed Forward Neural Networks and Convolutional Neural Networks.
+We compare different models  and finally select the one with the best performance.
+### Data Description
+The dataset is provided as a .h5 file.

 # Python Project 1
 # [Covid19 Python Dashboard (Data Science MA705 Individual Final Project)](https://ma705covid19-project.herokuapp.com/)